Customer Service

 Conversation 2:

-Jill the Service Agent: Good day, Phoebe!
-Despite that the third time is a charm, our company policy allows for only 2 free trials in a row.
+Jill, the Service Agent: Good day, Phoebe!
+Despite that, the third time is a charm; our company policy allows only two free trials in a row.
 How about an easy alternative, though?
-We could schedule a product onboarding call any time you wish and show you the ropes.
+We could schedule a product onboarding call anytime and show you the ropes.

 The first dialogue got off to a rocky start.
 Obviously, Chris took Sarah’s unspoken “No” not very well.
 It’s because Sarah had no chance to read our article yet 😌 Anyways, we can only imagine how things may end in the long run.